prikhi/pencil/README.md

 ## Contibute

 You don't have to be a programmer to contribute!
 All feature requests & bug reports are appreciated.
-You can also update or improve the docs, write some stencils, attempt to reproduce bug reports or just spread the word :)
+You can also update or improve the docs, package Pencil for your Linux distribution, write some stencils, attempt to reproduce bug reports or just spread the word :)

 ### Develop